PeggyJV/steward/README.md

 ### 2. Middleman between the Sommelier chain and Strategy Providers

-Steward provides a gRPC server to accept recommendations from Strategy Providers.
-When Strategy Providers submit a Cellar function call to Steward, it validates, encodes, signs, and forwards the call to the [Cork module](https://github.com/PeggyJV/sommelier/tree/main/x/cork) on the Sommelier chain.
+Steward runs on every Validator in the Sommelier Validator set.
+It runs a server to which Strategy Providers (SPs) send requests whenever they determine that the market has changed enough to warrant action.
+The request payload contains everything needed to make a *cork*: a signed combination of a cellar address and an ABI encoded contract call.
+When Steward receives a submission from the SP, it validates the target cellar address, builds a cork, signs it with the delegate key, and submits it to the [Cork module](https://github.com/PeggyJV/sommelier/tree/main/x/cork) on chain, where it will be evaluated before being bridged to the target Cellar contract.

 ### 3. Cellar Development Tool